 Student wellbeing is a high priority for the School.
-The School's Vertical House pastoral care structure underpins the student wellbeing program with the support of the School Nurse and the Exceptionality Team, comprising relevant members of the School Management Team, the Heads of House, and the School Psychologist.
+The School's vertical House pastoral care structure underpins the student wellbeing program with the support of the School Nurse and the Exceptionality Team, comprising relevant members of the School Management Team, the Deputy Head of Secondary, the Heads of House, the Year 7 Coordinator and the School Psychologist.